Acrocerinae

-Acrocerinae is a subfamily of Acroceridae.
-They are small distinctive flies whose larvae are endoparasites of spiders.
-Adult hunchback-flies visit flowers to feed on nectar.
-Traditionally the subfamily included the genera now placed in Cyrtinae and Ogcodinae, but the subfamily in this sense was found to be polyphyletic and was split up in 2019.
+Acrocerinae is a subfamily of small-headed flies in the family Acroceridae.
+Their larvae are endoparasites of araneomorph spiders, with the exception of Carvalhoa appendiculata which can develop as ectoparasitoids on their host spiders.
+Traditionally, the subfamily included the genera now placed in Cyrtinae and Ogcodinae, but the subfamily in this sense was found to be polyphyletic and was split up in 2019.

 Systematics

 The subfamily includes two extant genera and one extinct: